-A function is said to be differentiable if a derivative exists for it over a given domain or a point.#todo Why is it important to know if a function is differentiable?
+A function is said to be differentiable if a derivative exists for it over a given domain or a point.
+Many theorems only apply if a given function is differentiable over a domain, such as Rolle’s Theorem, Mean Value Theorem or L’Hôpital’s Rule.

 Definition

-If is a real-valued function, then the derivate of at is defined by:
+If is a real-valued function, then the derivative of at is defined by:

-which is derived from Derivation by First Principles.
+which itself is derived from Derivation By First Principles.

-is said to be differentiable at x = a iff this limit exists.
+is said to be differentiable at x = a if, and only if this limit exists.

 Theorem - Differentiability and Continuity